ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/create-custom-sensitive-info-type-edm.md

     > [!TIP]
     > If you want your changes to occur without confirmation, in Step 5, use this cmdlet instead: `New-DlpEdmSchema -FileData $edm`

-Now that the schema for your database of sensitive information is defined, the next step is to [set up a rule package](#set-up-a-rule-package).
+Now that the schema for your database of sensitive information is defined, the next step is to set up a rule package.
+Proceed to the section [Set up a rule package](#set-up-a-rule-package).

 #### Editing the schema for EDM-based classification